What is overtime?

 Read more: Australia Leads the Way on Family-Friendly, Flexible Jobs

-Stay in touch with your home-based staff and listen to their concerns if they feel like they are working too many hours and find it hard to switch off their computer at the end of their regular working day.
+Stay in touch with your home-based staff and listen to their concerns if they feel like they are working too many hours and find it difficult to switch off their computer at the end of their regular working day.
 Reassure them that it’s okay to unplug work devices after their scheduled shifts, and that you don’t expect them to be available for work-related tasks 24/7 just because their office is based at home.

 Related: Grow Your Business